enjineerMan/Ultrasonic-Radar/README.md

 The following code is included in the setup function to declare the port that we're reading from, and states that the serialEvent function will execute every time there is a line break in the serial monitor.
 ![image](https://user-images.githubusercontent.com/62212652/81456712-67599200-9161-11ea-8b92-77773d0f3778.png)

+These are the main components of the program.
+Contact me at d352wang@uwaterloo.ca if you have further questions!